char0n/ramda-adjunct/README.md

 # Ramda Adjunct

-This library is a community maintained extension of Ramda offering a large variety of commonly used functions built from Ramda.
+This library is a community maintained extension of Ramda offering a wide variety of useful and commonly used functions built from Ramda.
 For a full list of functions see the docs for the latest release
  [here](https://char0n.github.io/ramda-adjunct)

 ## Installation